 Immigrant and Refugee Issues

 Economic and Social Justice and Gender Issues

 In the spirit of rodeph tzedek (pursuing justice), we believe unequivocally that all human beings are entitled to equality, freedom and physical and emotional safety.
 We promote respect, justice, and inclusion; we reject the suppression of our constitutional rights, and bigotry and hatred in all its forms.

 We recognize that CBE is a diverse community and we welcome all points of view.
 We offer a safe forum for civil discourse and open exchange of ideas.
 All participants, CBE members and non-members, who share our values are invited to help us fulfill our vision.

 Upcoming Na'Aseh events

 We are working on ways to support refugees and the local Muslim community.
-The next showing of the movie, Suitcase Stories is Sunday, May 7th, 7:30 PM at Regent Theater in Arlington.
+Suitcase Stories is live storytelling by refugees.
+The next Suitcase Stories is Sunday, May 7th, 7:30 p.m. at the Regent Theater in Arlington.
 Click here for details.